Al-Khisas: 1948 Palestine war and aftermath

+Al-Khisas massacre

-On the night of 18–19 December 1947, the Palmach conducted a raid on al-Khisas with orders calling for "hitting adult [or the adult] males" and "killing adult [or the adult] males in the palace of the Emir Faur", which was thought to hide a man responsible for shooting a resident of kibbutz Ma'ayan Baruch in revenge for the shooting of a Palestinian a few days earlier.
+On the night of 18–19 December 1947, the Palmach conducted a massacre in al-Khisas with orders calling for "hitting adult [or the adult] males" and "killing adult [or the adult] males in the palace of the Emir Faur", which was thought to hide a man responsible for shooting a resident of kibbutz Ma'ayan Baruch in revenge for the shooting of a Palestinian a few days earlier.
 They blew up Faur's house and a neighbouring house, killing many occupants including women and children.
+The number of villagers killed is estimated at 10-15, including 5 children.
+Following the attack a large number of al-Khisas' residents fled their homes, becoming a part of the 1948 Palestinian expulsion and flight.

-According to Ben-Gurion, the raid was unauthorised.
-Local Jewish leaders and Arab affairs experts had tried to prevent the raid, but had been overridden by Yigal Allon.
+Local Jewish leaders and Arab affairs experts had tried to prevent the attack, but had been overridden by Yigal Allon.
 Afterwards the Political Department of the Jewish Agency criticized the attack and Yosef Sapir of the Defence Committee called for the punishment of those responsible, but no action was taken.
-Following the raid a large part of the residents left their homes.

-The number of dead has been recorded as 10 (5 men, 1 woman and 4 children); however, the report from the Palmach commander recorded 12 dead (7 men, 1 woman and 4 children).
 David Ben-Gurion issued a denial that the raid had been authorised and issued a public apology, but it was later included by him in a list of successful operations.
 The Yishuv held a meeting on 1–2 January to discuss the policy of reprisal operations, the outcome of which was a formulation of guidelines by the Jewish High Command for the conduct and execution of retaliatory raids.

+Depopulation and destruction

-The first wave of villagers left the al-Khisas on 11 May 1948.
-Others left on 25 May 1948.
-Although 55 villagers remained in their homes and maintained good relations with neighboring Jewish settlements, they were eventually evicted.
-During the night of 5–6 June 1949, the villagers were forced into trucks and transported to the village of 'Akbara, south of Safad.
+The first wave of villagers left al-Khisas after the 18 December 1947 attack, forming a part of the 1948 Palestinian expulsion and flight.
+Although an estimated 50-55 villagers remained in their homes and maintained good relations with neighboring Jewish settlements, they were eventually evicted on the night of 5–6 June 1949 as part of the 1949–1956 Palestinian expulsions.
+The villagers were forced into trucks and transported to the village of 'Akbara, south of Safad.
 Those expelled remained at 'Akbara for 18 years until agreeing to resettlement in Wadi Hamam.

+Resettlement

-On September 26, 1948, kibbutz HaGoshrim was established on the village lands of al-Khisas.
+On September 26, 1948, kibbutz HaGoshrim was established a few hundred meters south of the village, on the village's lands.
 The kibbutz opened a hotel in the manor house of Emir Faour.